 The frequency of inspections of spa and wellness centres ranged from less than once per year to three times a week or even twice per day.
-The majority of respondents indicated that inspections occurred in their workplace every three months (25.9%).
+Many respondents indicated that inspections occurred in their workplace every three months (25.9%).